Guide to Plitvice lakes, Croatia – 15 things to know about the garden in the land of wolves

 • riding horses in the ranch like this or this

-• tour the ranch, feed the deers and enjoy their company on a Ranch Deer Valley
+• tour the ranch, feed the deer and enjoy their company on a Ranch Deer Valley

-• Tito’s villa, as mentioned, for those into obscure sights
+• Tito’s villa, as mentioned, is for those into obscure sights

 12) Can I swim in Plitvice & please, leave your flip flops at home